Flitch of bacon custom: Dunmow

 The old Flitch Chair, now preserved in St Mary's Church in Little Dunmow.

 It is uncertain whether the oath was originally sworn by the husband alone, or by both husband and wife.
 The reference to the custom in the Wife of Bath's Tale suggests that it was only the husband, whereas in Piers Plowman it seems as though both husband and wife are expected to swear.
 The original form of the oath is also unknown.
 Charles Kightly observes that the surviving oath has a "suspiciously 18th-century ring", and Francis Peabody Magoun comments that it is "certainly centuries younger than that by which any friends of the Wife of Bath ever swore".
 Steer traces the oath as far as 1662, when it is quoted in Thomas Fuller's Worthies of England.

 By the time of the eighteenth-century awards, the oath was taken by the couple kneeling on pointed stones, after which they were carried in a wooden chair around the village.
-A chair which was used for this purpose, and is made from medieval choir stalls, survives in the church at Little Dunmow.
+A chair which was used for this purpose, made from medieval choir stalls, survives in the church at Little Dunmow.

 There are six known recipients of the flitch in the period prior to its revival: